eusebiedev/PierresMarket.Solution/README.md

 }
 ```
 7. Withing the production directory `PierresMarket`, run `dotnet ef database update` to instantiate the database.
-8. Within the production directory, run `dotnet watch run` in the command line to launch the application in development mode in a browser, and interact with the application.
+8. Within the production directory, run `dotnet watch run` in the command line to launch the application in development mode in a browser, and interact with the application creating flavors and treats and treats and flavors!

 ## Known Bugs